General

 Many organizations invest in routing systems expecting transformational outcomes, only to find that results plateau quickly.
 The root cause is rarely the algorithm itself—it is the model of reality that the system is built on.

 Traditional routing engines simplify the problem to make it computationally manageable.
 They assume stable conditions, limited constraints, and predictable demand.
-But enterprise logistics is anything but stable.
+But enterprise logistics is anything but stable—just as network traffic patterns are anything but uniform.

 Demand fluctuates throughout the day.
 Carriers become unavailable.
 Traffic patterns shift.
 Warehouses fall behind schedule.
 Each of these changes introduces new variables that must be accounted for in real time.